After the Planning Session: Enterprise Risk Management That Drives Execution

 We all know what a post-mortem is.
 A pre-mortem is an incredibly powerful exercise where you imagine failure in advance to prevent it.
 It's a proactive, collaborative way to build resilience directly into a project's foundation.

+How to do it: Invite the key stakeholders for a new initiative to a 60-minute workshop.
+The prompt is simple: "Imagine it's a year from now, and this project was a complete disaster.
+What went wrong?"
 Encourage everyone to brainstorm freely.
 You'll hear potential causes ranging from technology failures and budget overruns to poor member communication and competitor reactions.
 Capture every idea, then facilitate a discussion to identify the top 3-5 most plausible risks.
 You can then build mitigation plans for those specific risks before the project even starts.

 4. Establish a Quarterly Strategic Risk Check-in